MarBenitez/airbnb-rio-analysis-nb/README.md

 ## Conclusion

 By completing this project, we aim to provide valuable insights into the Airbnb market in Rio de Janeiro.
 The interactive application will serve as a practical tool for travelers to find their ideal accommodation based on data-driven analysis.

-## Notebooks
-To run the analysis in the [notebook](https://github.com/MarBenitez/airbnb-rio-analysis-nb/blob/main/airbnb_rio.ipynb), simply download and open airbnb_rio.ipynb in Jupyter Notebook or Jupyter Lab and follow the code cells.
-The notebook is thoroughly documented to guide you through the analysis process.